galamo/91/README.md

 1. Page 17 - ex 3 ( in JavaScript )
 2. Page 17 - ex 4 ( in JavaScript + flow chart )
 3. Page 17 - ex 5 ( in JavaScript + flow chart )

+# 11.1

+## 1

+- Write a function that print your name
+- Call the Function
+- See the log output

+## 2

+- Call the function from #1 twice

+# Homework